Gex: Enter the Gecko: Development

 In early 1997, Crystal Dynamics announced that they were working on a 3D sequel to Gex in the style of Super Mario 64.
-Crystal Dynamics originally wanted to relaunch the character with the technology available at the time.
+They originally intended to debut the sequel with the technology available at the time.
+Lead programmer Adrian Longland recalled: "It actually started as a 2D game and after three months we had a prototype with Gex jumping around and using this hover mechanic.
+Then E3 came along and suddenly it was, 'Okay, Crash Bandicoot shows you can do 3D graphics on the PlayStation and Mario 64 has this open world... let's put those two together for Gex!"

 Rather than a grouping of polygons, Gex was built with a full skeletal system, with more bones than a real gecko, and a 'skin' stretched over-top to eliminate pop and tearing.
-This also allowed him to move his mouth along with the voiced dialogue.
+This allows his mouth to move with the voiced dialogue.

 The Simpsons made for a noteworthy inspiration for the comedy set-ups based upon the show's popular style of humor.
 Rob Cohen, a writer from The Simpsons, worked on the script for Gex: Enter the Gecko, particularly Gex's one-liners.
 The end result of the idea gave Dana Gould over 700 voice-overs for Gex, while giving the character different costumes in order to suit the mood of the levels.
-When the game was released for the Nintendo 64, over 500 voice-overs from the PC and PlayStation versions were cut out from the original version, giving the Nintendo 64 version roughly over 100 samples to work with for the purpose of the hardware's limitations at the time of development.
-When Gould was being interviewed for the game, he explained how Gex in the third dimension differed from other platform games at the time.
-Gould said "The character's natural God-given abilities lend themselves extremely well to designing 3D gameplay."
+When the game was ported to the Nintendo 64, over 500 voice-overs were cut due to the much lower storage capacity of cartridges as compared to CDs, leaving the Nintendo 64 version with roughly 100 samples.
+Since the game uses a MIDI soundtrack, no compromises were necessary for porting the music to the Nintendo 64.
+When Gould was being interviewed for the game, he explained how Gex in the third dimension differed from other platform games at the time, saying, "The character's natural God-given abilities lend themselves extremely well to designing 3D gameplay."
 Gould reprised the role of Gex in the game for the American market, although the British version featured the voice of Leslie Phillips instead.

-The designers put heavy emphasis on variety in the levels, in order to both give each world a different feel and help the player find their way around by creating recognizably unique landmarks.
+The designers put heavy emphasis on variety in the levels, to both give each world a different feel and help the player find their way around by creating recognizably unique landmarks.

-In mid-1997 Crystal Dynamics signed an agreement for Midway Games to publish the game for the PlayStation and Nintendo 64.
+In mid-1997 Crystal Dynamics signed an agreement for Midway to publish the game for the PlayStation and Nintendo 64.